MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 ## SharePoint and OneDrive integration with Azure AD B2B

-Azure AD B2B provides authentication and management of guests.
+Azure AD B2B collaboration provides authentication and management of guests.
 Authentication happens via one-time passcode when they don't already have a work or school account or a Microsoft account (MSA).

-With SharePoint and OneDrive integration, the Azure B2B one-time passcode feature is used for external sharing of files, folders, list items, document libraries and sites.
+With SharePoint and OneDrive integration, the Azure B2B collaboration one-time passcode feature is used for external sharing of files, folders, list items, document libraries and sites.
+(Shared channels in Teams don't use Azure B2B collaboration, but rather [Azure B2B direct connect](/azure/active-directory/external-identities/b2b-direct-connect-overview).)

-With Azure B2B integration, all guests are added to the directory and can be managed using Microsoft 365 security and compliance tools.
+With Azure B2B collaboration integration, all guests are added to the directory and can be managed using Microsoft 365 security and compliance tools.
 We encourage you to try the [SharePoint and OneDrive integration with Azure AD B2B](sharepoint-azureb2b-integration.md).

 ## See also